MohammadAlyounes/customer_segments_from_mobile_activity/README.md

 # Customer_segments_from_mobile_activity
-Self-project (showcase my skills for hiring).
-Data analysis and machine learning real-world project.
+Self-project.
+I am seeking to showcase my skills in a way that will be appealing to potential employers.
+A data analysis and machine learning project with real-world applications.

 ## Problem statement